RobinNagpal/react-mark-image/README.md

 This allows you to customize everything about the the look of the annotation interface, and you can even use canvas elements for performance or more complex interaction models.

-- `renderSelector` - used for selecting annotation area (during annotation creation)
+- `renderShape` - used for selecting annotation area (during annotation creation)
 - `renderEditor` - appears after annotation area has been selected (during annotation creation)
-- `renderHighlight` - used to render current annotations in the annotation interface.
-It is passed an object that contains the property `active`, which is true if the mouse is hovering over the higlight
 - `renderComponent` - auxiliary component that appears when mouse is hovering over the highlight.
 It is passed an object that contains the annotation being hovered over. `{ annotation }`
 - `renderOverlay` - Component overlay for Annotation (i.e. 'Click and Drag to Annotate')